-- H.2.b.1.
-All candidates must submit one publication (seven copies) on which they are first author. - H.2.b.2.
-The publication must be in a refereed scientific, medical or veterinary medical journal.
+H.2.b.1.
+All candidates must submit one publication (seven copies) on which they are first author.

+H.2.b.2.
+The publication must be written in English (or a translation provided) and be in a refereed scientific, medical or veterinary medical journal.
 A refereed journal is one that is governed by policies and procedures established and maintained by a standing editorial Board which requires critical review of all papers and approval by at least one recognized authority on the subject.
 Book chapters or conference proceedings do not fit these criteria.
 Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to veterinary medical oncology.
-Any questions concerning the acceptability of a publication should be directed to the Chair of the Oncology Residency Training Committee, prior to the submission of the credentials packet. - H.2.b.3.
+Any questions concerning the acceptability of a publication should be directed to the Chair of the Oncology Residency Training Committee, prior to the submission of the credentials packet.

+H.2.b.3.
 The publication must be in print or accepted for publication before the candidate will receive the certificate as Diplomate.
-The examination may be taken, but the certification process is not complete until the publication requirement is completed. - H.2.b.4.
+The examination may be taken, but the certification process is not complete until the publication requirement is completed.

+H.2.b.4.
 Review articles and reports of a single case are not acceptable.